Blog

 Assembling the Perfect Developer Handoff Package

 Your package needs a few non-negotiable components.
-First, a detailed style guide.
-This should document your color palette (with hex codes), typography rules (font, size, weight), and your complete icon set.
+First, a detailed style guide documenting your color palette (with hex codes), typography rules (font, size, weight), and your complete icon set.
 This is your insurance policy for visual consistency.

-You also need to provide every single asset in the right format.
-Developers will need icons, images, and logos exported at multiple resolutions (@1x, @2x, @3x) to look crisp on different iPhone screens.
-Modern tools like Figma make this export process almost trivial.
+You also need every asset in the right format.
+Developers need icons, images, and logos exported at multiple resolutions (@1x, @2x, @3x) to look crisp on different iPhone screens.
+Modern tools like Figma make this export almost trivial.

-Finally, static mockups fall short when it comes to complex animations or transitions.
-Don't leave it to interpretation.
-Provide detailed specs or, even better, a quick video prototype showing exactly how a specific interaction should feel.
-This clarity helps developers build the fluid experience you designed.
-For a complete overview of taking your app from concept to reality, you might find our guide on how to launch an app particularly helpful.
+Finally, static mockups fall short for complex animations or transitions.
+Don't leave them to interpretation.
+Provide detailed specs or, better yet, a short video prototype showing exactly how an interaction should feel.
+For a complete overview of taking your app from concept to reality, our guide on how to launch an app is a helpful next read.
+A great product also needs a great launch plan, so a thoughtful marketing strategy can be the key to helping your app find its audience.

 Frequently Asked Questions